-There seems to be an infinite number of miniature circuit breakers, RCD’s, MCCB’s and Circuit Protectors on the market and their shape and size is constantly evolving as manufacturers seek out improvements and refinements in their design.
+There seems to be an infinite number of miniature circuit breakers, RCD’s, MCCB’s and Circuit Protectors on the market and their shape and size are constantly evolving as manufacturers seek out improvements and refinements in their design.

-- This is stipulated in the The OSHA standard for The Control of Hazardous Energy (Lockout/Tagout) (29 CFR 1910.147) for general industry.
+- This is stipulated in the OSHA standard for The Control of Hazardous Energy (Lockout/Tagout) (29 CFR 1910.147) for general industry.
 So, the need for some form of lockout device is essential for all variants.

-For more complex breaker designs, often the manufacturer will produce their own OEM Accessory locking device.
+- For more complex breaker designs, often the manufacturer will produce their own OEM Accessory locking device.
 For all the rest, users rely on after-market solutions from manufacturers such as Brady, Master Lock, Abus and a growing group of manufacturers from Asia.

-At Total Lockout we identified this issue and devised a way to overcome it by designing and producing new circuit breaker locking devices on an ad-hoc basis.
+At Total Lockout, we identified this issue and devised a way to overcome it by designing and producing new circuit breaker locking devices on an ad-hoc basis.

-To begin, we mapped out the cross sectional profile of the breaker.
+To begin, we mapped out the cross-sectional profile of the breaker.
 It was necessary to disassemble the breaker to allow for accurate measurement of the toggle.
 With these dimensions to hand, we printed and cut out a paper profile.
-Once we were satisfied the profile was accurate, we moved to produce a laser cut model from 3mm thick acrylic.
+Once we were satisfied the profile was accurate, we moved to produce a laser-cut model from 3mm thick acrylic.
 This allowed us to prove that the device would move into and out of position unhindered and without snagging.

 The next stage of the process is to move to a pre-production 3D print.
 This will give us further validation of the profile, but also enable us to add finishing features like the threaded hole for the socket grub screw, ensuring the device will stay in place.

-In this instance our customer ordered 100 pieces.
+In this instance, our customer ordered 100 pieces.
 From start to finish the project took 4 weeks.